 My beautiful relationship with Shilpa shows us how amazing the coming together of different cultures can be.
-As soon as we met, we found so many similarities to our upbringing and mindfulness practices.
-In fact, I share Shilpa’s views on the similarities that different cultures have in regards to mindfulness and it brings me so much joy and hopes for our future and what we can do together.
+As soon as we met, we found so many similarities between our upbringing and mindfulness practices.
+In fact, I share Shilpa’s views on the similarities that different cultures have in regard to mindfulness and it brings me so much joy and hope for our future and what we can do together.

 This month’s podcast lineup includes people diverse in color, race, and cultural background.
-Each of whom illustrates that you can embody your roots while embracing the essence of another culture resulting in dynamically power, inspiring, and empowering life stories.
+Each of these illustrates that you can embody your roots while embracing the essence of another culture resulting in dynamic power, inspiring, and empowering life stories.

 Harini Krishnan: Trailblazer American Indian Democratic Leader

 Harini is an Indian American who comes from a family of trailblazers.
 She is the proud daughter of Annapurna Krishnan, the first South Indian woman to climb the third-highest mountain in the world.

 For over 20 years, I’ve had the unique privilege of calling Harini my friend, and a woman who has inspired me and piqued my interest in influencing positive change through awareness of politics.
 During the recent election, Harini offered me a lifetime opportunity to lead mindfulness and meditation coaching sessions for those working in the call centers during the election.

 Harini’s life journey is rich and full of depth.
 Born in India, Harini grew up in a professional Indian classical family where she was trained by her father as a vocalist.
 She has four decades of experience living in various countries and performing at various worldwide venues including India, the UK, France, and the US.